Unmasking the Polygamous Nature of Quantum Nonlocality: Three parties and strict monogamy

 with $\theta \in [0,\pi/2]$ and the following measurement settings described by the local Bloch vectors

 Using them, one can evaluate the corresponding two-party Bell parameters as

+where $E_{klm}$ stands for the correlation function (average of the product of local results) and index $0$ indicates the party whose measurement outcomes are not included in computation of the correlations.
 This clearly realises all the values in~(\ref{MON_A}) that saturate the bound and gives rise to the circle depicted in Fig~\ref{fig:circle}.
 The whole circumference is obtained without any permutation of observers and measurement outcomes.
-As will be seen soon, this is the only scenario in which all inequalities cannot be violated.
+However, this is the only scenario where all of the involved inequalities cannot be violated (see~\cite{Tran2018} for the case of three inequalities).